Along with other apex predators such as wolves and lions, bears are one of the most popular animals to get a tattoo of.

 These tattoos can be fierce, or they can show the wise and gentle nature of the beast.

-If you like the monochrome elements of a black and grey tattoo, but want something a little more cutting edge, consider a black-work bear tattoo.
+If you like the monochrome elements of a black and grey tattoo, but want something a little more contemporary, consider a black-work bear tattoo.

-Black-work is a stunning technique with large sections of highly saturated black ink.
+Black-work is a stunning tattoo technique with large sections of highly saturated black ink.

-Black-work tattoos are a versatile tattoo style because it can be combined with other techniques for a truly unique result.
+Black-work tattoos are a versatile tattoo style because they can be combined with other tattoo techniques for a truly unique result.

-Realistic can refer to photorealism, where a tattoo subject looks exactly as it does in real life, and a take with a little more artistic license.
+Realistic tattoo style can refer to photorealism, where a tattoo subject looks exactly as it does in real life, and a take with a little more artistic license.

 Some realistic tattoos combine portraiture elements with slightly more surreal effects, making an altogether unforgettable bear tattoo design.

-In graphic tattoos, artists combine several highly graphic styles to create one image.
+In graphic tattoos, artists combine several highly graphic styles to create one tattoo image.

-These designs are often a tug of war between symmetry and more organic elements.
+These tattoo designs are often a tug of war between symmetry and more organic elements.

-We love these graphic bear tattoos because they capture the bear’s essence but have plenty of artistic flair.
+We love these graphic bear tattoos because they capture the bear’s essence but have plenty of artistic flairs.

-Bears are one of the many predatory animals that feature heavily in American traditional tattoo designs.
+Bears are one of the many animals that feature heavily in American traditional tattoo designs.

 American traditional tattoos were often worn by men who wanted to pay homage to their primal instincts and virility while flaunting their dominance over the natural world.

-Today, they’re worn by people of all genders as an homage to America’s history with ink.
+Today, traditional bear tattoos are worn by people of all genders as an homage to America’s history with ink.